Introduction to microcontroller development for IoT using embedded C

 Overall Course Objectives

-This course will focus on embedded hardware development for low-power Internet of Things (IoT) using embedded C / bare-metal firmware programming.
-The purpose of this course is to introduce the student to advanced methods of developing firmware on ARM-Cortex microcontrollers (MCUs), specifically for IoT purposes.
-The student will be working with low-level MCU configuration and firmware development to configure and apply timers, interrupts, analog-to-digital-conversion, various serial communication protocols as well as wireless communication with IoT relevant technologies such as for example Lora/LoraWAN, SigFox, BLE and NBIoT/LTE-M as well as digital and analog sensors.
-The Arduino IDE will not be used in this course.
+This course will focus on embedded hardware development for low-power Internet of Things (IoT) using embedded C firmware programming on the STM32 microcontroller.
+The purpose of this course is to introduce the student to advanced methods of developing firmware on ARM-Cortex microcontrollers (MCUs), specifically for IoT purposes, for example interfacing with digital and analog sensors and wireless communication modules.
+The student will be working with low-level MCU configuration and firmware development to configure and apply timers, interrupts, analog-to-digital-conversion, various serial communication protocols as well as wireless communication with IoT relevant technologies such as for example Lora/LoraWAN, BLE and NBIoT/LTE-M. The Arduino IDE will not be used in this course.

 Learning Objectives